 Mt.
 Peter and Paul stand over the north side of the river as we approach downtown Kamloops.

-The river section is 20km from the launch area next to the Lafarge Bridge to the boat launch at Pioneer Park.
+The river section is 20 km from the launch area next to the Lafarge Bridge to the boat launch at Pioneer Park.
 We are very lucky to have two rivers running downstream to the “meeting of the waters,” making fine downriver paddling for us from March to November.

 In spring we paddle downriver, enjoying the green corridors of our valleys in our kayaks and canoes.
 We choose to go before the noise and wakes of powerboats take over the rivers.

-We paddled from the public beach at Chase on Little Shuswap Lake to the Lafarge Bridge, a total of 40.5km.
+We paddled from the public beach at Chase on Little Shuswap Lake to the Lafarge Bridge, a total of 40.5 km.

 Banana Island Provincial Park makes a good stop for a break.
 Even at high water, there is a small beach on the north side of the island.